tob-insurance/oracle-mcp-server/README.md

 Can you run this query for me?
 SELECT * FROM EMPLOYEES WHERE DEPARTMENT_ID = 10
 ```

+**Note**: In read-only mode (default), only SELECT statements are permitted.
+Write operations (INSERT, UPDATE, DELETE) are blocked for security.

 ## Architecture

 This MCP server employs a three-layer architecture optimized for large-scale Oracle databases: